PolySkill: Learning Generalizable Skills Through Polymorphic Abstraction: Experiments

 \subsection{Analysis}

 To investigate how skills are induced during training, we use our newly proposed metrics to track the model's learning dynamics.
 This analysis builds on previous work that sought to understand these dynamics~\citep{shah_exploring_nodate}.
 For our study, we saved 20 model snapshots at regular intervals while training on the Mind2Web Cross-task and WebArena Shopping benchmarks.
 We then evaluated our metrics on each snapshot to observe how skills emerge over time.
-The following plots illustrate these trends.

 \paragraph{Relation between Skill Reusability and No. Steps} To validate the fundamental hypothesis that skill learning improves task efficiency, we analyze the relationship between Skill Reusability and the number of steps required for task completion.
-The results, presented in Figure~\ref{fig:skill_utilization_vs_step}, demonstrate a clear inverse correlation across all three methods: as skill reusability increases from 0\% to over 20\%, the average number of steps decreases substantially from approximately 6.1 to 3.3-4.4 steps.

-\textbf{\ours} achieves the highest Skill Reusability (reaching 20.4\% by task 180), while maintaining competitive step reduction.
+The results, presented in Figure~\ref{fig:skill_utilization_vs_step}, demonstrate a clear inverse correlation across all three methods: as skill reusability increases from 0\% to over 20\%, the average number of steps decreases substantially from approximately 6.1 to 3.3-4.4 steps. \textbf{\ours} achieves the highest Skill Reusability (reaching 20.4\% by task 180), while maintaining competitive step reduction.
 Notably, {ASI shows the most dramatic step reduction} despite lower utilization rates, suggesting efficient skill application.
 This analysis confirms that {learned skills directly translate to improved task efficiency}, with higher utilization rates consistently leading to more streamlined task execution.
 The strong correlation validates our core premise that skill induction and reuse are key drivers of agent performance improvement in complex web navigation tasks.